| ||Anthony Atala, MD|

 | ||Julie Allickson, PhD|

-Director, Translational Research, Wake Forest Institute for
+Director, Regenerative Medicine Clinical Center, Wake Forest Institute for Regenerative Medicine

 Julie Allickson focuses on the translation of regenerative medicine products including cell therapy, tissue engineering, biomaterials and devices.
 This process begins at Proof-of-Concept where early discussion with regulators and clinicians are critical in moving the technology from the bench to the bedside.
 The Translational Team includes Quality Assurance, Quality Control, Regulatory Affairs, Process Development and the GMP-complaint Manufacturing Facility.
 Prior to joining the institute, she was an Executive Officer of the company and Vice President of Laboratory Operations and R & D at Cryo-Cell International, Inc., an AABB accredited Cord Blood Bank.